ERPedersen/Gutenberg/README.md

 ___________________________________________________________

 This project covers the semester courses database and testing.
-The project produced here use the Gutenberg project data.
+The project produced here uses the Gutenberg project data.

-The project have been Created by
+The project has been created by
 - Rune V. Zimsen
 - Dennis Rønnebæk
 - Emil R. Pedersen